-Although my mom tried mashing up broccoli or covering it in cheese sauce, I discovered I like my broccoli steamed or roasted instead of raw.
-I also like my broccoli al dente versus cooked all the way through or overcooked.
+Although my mom attempted mashing up broccoli or covering it in cheese sauce, I discovered I enjoy my broccoli steamed or roasted instead of raw.
+I also prefer my broccoli al dente versus cooked all the way through or overcooked.

-Since then, I learned two methods of cooking broccoli, so it isn't overcooked.
+Since then, I have learned two methods of cooking broccoli so it isn't overcooked.

 Then, I immediately transfer it to a colander and run cold water over the broccoli to stop cooking.
 Obviously, this method is used to eat my broccoli cold, as in this broccoli curry crunch salad.